ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     - 65+
     - <65
     - None
     - No suspected confounding by race.
-Age exposure from Derman et al. is defined at diagnosis.
-We assume this applies to
   * - Race
     - 1.7 (1.2, 2.4)
     - 1.4 (1.1, 1.8)